AchrafReyani/SyncVR-Medical-assignment/readme.txt

 button called Reset is used to reset the fibonacci number. with update you perform once calculation causing the fibonacci number to increase.

-the background music changes as the fibonacci number increases. background music was made with https://splice.com/sounds/beatmaker The idea was inspired by videogames where a song gets more instruments as you progress through the game. for example:
+the background music changes as the fibonacci number increases.
+I really like music in videogames so I had to put something like this in there. background music was made with https://splice.com/sounds/beatmaker The idea was inspired by videogames where a song gets more instruments as you progress through the game. for example: